petepm/Singleton/lyrics.md

 * Need that energy, that variance
 * If you don't have problems, like being ugly or awkward, you may not need to get involved in some good shit, since things will just go so well for you.
+* Thought it was unfortunate that I'd have to get married someday, and it would be so nerve-wracking.